nishanthprakash/C-codeSearchEngine/README.md

 	2. Use the utility dos2unix to remove carriage returns etc. which will be considered syntax errors in the parser.

-USAGE:
+	3. This system can be used as a scalable indexer to incrementally add indices of codephrases of codes using hashgen.py
+		$ python hashgen.py <studentID> <code_file>

+	This adds the indices of the new code_file to the stored indices

-STEPS:
+USAGE STEPS:

 INDEX GENERATION:

-	1. Run the xlreader.py which outputs filelist in files
+	1. Run the xlreader.py which outputs filelist in 'files'
+			$ python xlreader.py <code_excel_sheet> <number_of_submissions>

 	1a.
 Run the utility 'dos2unix' for file conversions on all the codes extracted in the folder codedata
+			$ dos2unix codedata/*
 	1b.
 Run parse_checker.py to verify that all the codedata now can be parsed properly (OPTIONAL)
+			$ python parse_checker.py files
 	2. Feed this to dataFeeder.py as arguement and run dataFeeder which feeds data to hashgen.py
+			$ python dataFeeder.py files
 SEARCH:

 	Give your code stub file as arg to codeSearch.py and run it.
 It will look for a match
+			$ python codeSearch.py test_codestub.c
 CLEANING:

 	Run cleaner.py to clean all generated code on finishing
+			$ python cleaner.py